Edit: After the FIH Olympic Qualifier Draw (Sep. 9, 2019), this article has been modified.

 “We’re going to focus on us,” he said.
-“Regardless of our opponent, we’re very excited to play these games at home and feel we can use the energy and the crowd to our advantage.”
+“We’re very excited to play these games at home and feel we can use the energy and the crowd to our advantage.”

 “This is why we play,” Bundy continued.
 “We have a legacy and we can’t wait to take this opportunity to continue it.”

 There are many ways to get involved and support the national teams this fall as they play for an Olympic berth.
 Read below for ways to leave your mark on this fall’s exciting action!